Crdr0122/waywire/Readme.md

 - A function for new_id requests also returns the objectId for that new object and needs the handlers
 - A handler type for each interface with fields for each event: eg. WlDisplayHandlers{onWlDisplayError, onWlDisplayDeleteId}
   - For normal events it needs to returns W()
-  - For new_id events you need to give it a function that returns the handlers for that object, then that will be registered
+  - For new_id events you need to give it a function that returns maybe the handlers for that object, then that will be registered
 - Enums, with bitfield enums being passed as lists of the enums
   - Internal functions to convert numbers to enums and back, exposed because your protocols may need those as well (if they reference wayland.xml enums)